davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 When writing to a `Stream` or `StreamWriter` even if the asynchronous overloads are used for writing, the underlying data might be buffered.
 When data is buffered, disposing the `Stream` or `StreamWriter` will synchronously write/flush which results in blocking the thread and could lead to thread pool starvation.

-:warning: **NOTE: This is only problematic if the underlying subsystem does IO.**
+:bulb: **NOTE: This is only problematic if the underlying subsystem does IO.**

 ❌ **BAD** This example ends up blocking the request by writing synchronously to the http response body.